How to Scale Google Ads for Ecommerce in 2026 (the 5-Lever System)

 Tier B - Sleepers.
 Rest of the active catalogue.
 Standard tROAS, broader asset groups.
 Typically 30-35% of budget.

 Tier C - Tail.
 Low margin, slow velocity, dead SKUs.
 Low-bid PMax with floor budget or paused.
 Typically 5-15% of budget.
+This tier is bigger than most owners think: our ecom Pareto study found 71.7% of products with ad spend sold nothing in a 30-day window, and those zero sellers took 14.7% of the spend.

 Custom labels make this work. margin_band (high/mid/low) and velocity_30d (hot/mid/slow/dead) go into PMax listing-group rules so the algorithm bids your 60%-margin SKUs at a real ROAS floor, not a blended average that subsidises your 25%-margin tail.